How to Get Stains Out of Car Seats (Fabric & Leather)

 Gathering the right supplies before you start will make the entire process smoother and more effective.
 You probably have many of these items already in your home!

-• Microfiber cloths (several – they are great for gentle cleaning and drying)
+- Microfiber cloths (several — great for gentle cleaning and drying)

 DIY Cleaning Solutions for Common Fabric Seat Stains

-For fabric seats, we can create effective cleaning solutions using common household items.
-Always test any cleaner on an inconspicuous area first to ensure it doesn’t discolor or damage the fabric.
-A good spot to test is usually on the underside of a seat or along a seam.
+For fabric seats, you can create effective cleaning solutions using common household items.
+Always test any cleaner on an inconspicuous area first — a good spot is the underside of a seat or along a seam — to ensure it doesn’t discolor or damage the fabric.

 The All-Purpose Fabric Cleaner (Vinegar & Water)